umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 #### Grid to Block Grid

-The grid editor introduced in Umbraco 7 has been removed from Umbraco 14.
-It's functionality is replaced with the Block Grid.
+The Grid editor introduced in Umbraco 7 can still be used in version 13, but has been removed from Umbraco 14.
+It's functionality is replaced with the Block Grid editor.

 With Deploy migrators we have support for migrating Data Type configuration and property data between these property editors.